Alumni Engagement Fund

 - Applications must be submitted by exchange alumni.
 Not-for-profit, non-governmental organizations, think tanks, and academic institutions are not eligible to apply in the name of the organization but can serve as partners for implementing project activities.

 Inclusion of cost share is not a requirement of this opportunity.

-Proposals must address women in peace, security, and governance.
+Proposals must be framed into the broad themes stated above.
 Proposals that do not address the theme as outlined in the program objectives will be deemed ineligible.
 All project activities must take place outside of the United States and its territories.